Program structure

 ConnectGround clinic student internship

 During years 3 and 4 of training, students are expected to complete 100 hours of face-to-face client work under supervision.
 Most students undertake an internship in our community-based clinic ConnectGround.
 Those students who are already working with clients in a therapeutic setting may apply for an exemption for the internship.
+Students located interstate will receive support in finding their own clients.

 An internship at the ConnectGround clinic offers a unique opportunity to gain practical experience in working with clients.
 It serves as an apprenticeship in gestalt psychotherapy, providing interns with a supportive and collegial learning environment.
 It is also necessary to put the skills to practice in a gestalt psychotherapy setting.